Vernon White (fighter): MMA career

-Coming from a Taekwondo background.
-White debuted at 22 years of age in the Pancrase organization in Japan after being recruited by Ken Shamrock.
-Thrown right into the fire from the beginning, a very inexperienced White would go 8-17-1 in Pancrase to start his career.
+gggjhj White, who had a background in Taekwondo, made his professional debut at the age of 22 with the Pancrase organization in Japan after being recruited by Ken Shamrock.
+He began his career with limited professional experience and recorded a record of 8–17–1 during his initial period with the promotion.

 However, White would turn his career around in a big way towards the latter part of the decade.
 He turned in an impressive showing against MMA legend Kazushi Sakuraba at PRIDE 2, landing a hard punch in the opening seconds to stagger Sakuraba and fighting very competitively, showcasing excellent submission defense and escapes throughout the fight until he was finally caught in an armbar late in round 3.

-From 1998 to 2002, White found great success in mixed martial arts competition, compiling a record of 9-1 and winning the King of the Cage Middleweight Championship.
+From 1998 to 2002, White found success in mixed martial arts competition, compiling a record of 9-1 and winning the King of the Cage Middleweight Championship.
 White defended the title four times before losing a decision to MMA pioneer Jeremy Horn.
-This was especially impressive because at the time, King of the Cage was an upper echelon MMA promotion.
-He evolved into one of the more talented and well known mixed martial arts fighters in the world and developed excellent striking to go along with a solid submission wrestling base.
+This was impressive because at the time, King of the Cage was an upper echelon MMA promotion.
+He evolved into one of the more talented and well known mixed martial arts fighters in the world and developed striking to go along with a submission wrestling base.

 White also had impressive showings in the UFC, fighting to a draw with Ian Freeman in a fight that he took on short notice, and also turning in a competitive, hard fought loss to former UFC Light Heavyweight Champion Chuck Liddell at UFC 49 in 2004.